 Suppliers

-Huntington National Bank (Huntington), through its Corporate Procurement team, is committed to developing supplier relationships that help drive efficiency and profitability by leveraging supplier spend across Huntington, including its subsidiaries and affiliated entities.
-Huntington is committed to the communities it serves and has developed sourcing strategies with consideration to local, minority, women, lgbt, disability and veteran owned businesses.
-Huntington awards business to its suppliers through a competitive process, based on the best overall value to Huntington, including quality, experience, capability, diversity, local community commitment, price and relationship.
+Huntington National Bank through its Corporate Procurement team, is committed to developing supplier relationships that help drive efficiency and profitability.
+Huntington is committed to the communities it serves and has developed strategic sourcing strategies inclusive of local, minority, women, LGBT, disability and veteran owned businesses.
+Huntington awards business to its suppliers through a competitive process, based on the best overall value to Huntington, including quality, experience, capability, local community commitment, price and relationship.

 Business Standards

-Huntington strongly encourages automation in the end-to-end procure-to-pay cycle through the following processes:
+Huntington strongly encourages automation in the procure-to-pay cycle through the following processes:

 • electronic requests for proposal